builder-love/docs/docs/intro.md

 ## Validate top trends

+We rank blockchain projects across the entire industry using a relative score that is derived from current and historical development activity.
+You can see the top 50 projects, as well as their development activity trends, [here](https://www.builder.love/).

 Use the [Languages](https://www.builder.love/languages) page to see the top languages used by developers.

 Find projects that are building in the top languages using the [Builder Segments](https://www.builder.love/developers) page.